rachbowyer/keirin/README.md

 Keirin takes a three pronged approach to the problem.

  1) Takes steps to avoid unpredicable events:
-  i) warming up the JIT to ensure code is compiled ii) forcing a GC to reduce the chance of a GC during a test run
+  * warming up the JIT to ensure code is compiled
+  * forcing a GC to reduce the chance of a GC during a test run

  2) Detecting background events (GC, code compilation, class loading and unloading) when they occur during a trial run and discarding this run.

  3) Using statistical techniques to minimize the impact of outliers:
-   i) Performing multiple sets of runs and choosing the run with the lowest sample standard deviation ii) Using the median rather than the mean.
+   * Performing multiple sets of runs and choosing the run with the lowest sample standard deviation
+   * Using the median rather than the mean.

 ## Building